Prajyot-Nagrale/Monash_Black_Knight-TE7/README.md

 4. Password Protected: Setting a password to protect WordPress.
 5. VersionPress: Git-versioning for WordPress.
 6. Visualizer: Tables and Charts for WordPress:create, manage and embed interactive charts into WordPress posts and pages,which uses Google Visualization API to render charts, which supports cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases.
+7. Wonder Video Embed: WordPress Video Embed Plugin & Widget
+8. WP STAGING: Create a staging clone site for testing & developing.
+9. WP Subtitle: Adds a subtitle field to pages and posts.
+Possible to add support for custom post types.
+10. WPForms Lite: WordPress contact form plugin,Drag & Drop form builder to create WordPress forms.
-7. Woody code snippets (PHP snippets | Insert PHP): Executes PHP code, uses conditional logic to insert ads, text, media content and external service’s code.
+11. Woody code snippets (PHP snippets | Insert PHP): Executes PHP code, uses conditional logic to insert ads, text, media content and external service’s code.
 Ensures no content duplication.
-8. VersionPress: keep WordPress version control
-9. Ivory Search: It includes Search Form Customizer, WooCommerce Search, Image Search, Search Shortcode, AJAX Search & Live Search support!
+12. Ivory Search: It includes Search Form Customizer, WooCommerce Search, Image Search, Search Shortcode, AJAX Search & Live Search support!
 Users can search for keywords in any pages.
-10. Crisp: It is a Livechat plugin.
+13. Crisp: It is a Livechat plugin.
 Users can use this plug-in to communicate with the system's service personnel, and when the system's service personnel are not online, they can also automatically reply to the user's message according to the settings.

 Contact: